shbang91/rpc/README.md

 **RPC** is a Modular Framework for Robot Planning, Control, and Deployment.
 It is designed to integrate multiple physics-based simulators, planning and control modules, visualization tools, plotting and logging utilities, and operator interfaces for robotic systems.<br/>

+If you find our work useful in your research, please consider the following [citation](#book-citation).

 ## :package: Mandatory Dependencies
 The controller has been tested on Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, and Mac OSX Sonoma.
 It builds on the shoulders of the following software:<br/>